waqui27/UI-Project-01/readme.md

 ## Project key takeaways:

   - Used Only **Html** and **CSS**
-  - I learned a lot about position in CSS.
+  - I learned a lot about positions in CSS.
   - I learned a lot about flexbox.
-  - I learned to create menubar using grid.
+  - I learned to create menubar using the grid.

   <br>